The Value of Dialysis

 Dialysis Treatments

 Several types of peritoneal dialysis are possible at home.
 Treatment is either nightly or throughout each day.
-Average life expectancy on dialysis is 5–10 years.
+The average life expectancy on dialysis is 5–10 years.
 Yet, many patients live well on dialysis for 20 or even 30 years.

-People who are on dialysis and who have also contracted COVID-19 are high-risk.
+People who are on dialysis and who have also contracted COVID-19 are at high risk.
 If there is availability, hospital admission is possible.
 In the event your symptoms are mild, you should be able to go to your dialysis center for treatments.
 Prior notification of your condition is necessary so personnel can implement appropriate protocol.

 Liver Transplants